wjr83/Interactive-Lab-Hub/Lab 1/README.md

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*
   1. What if the end-user is color-blind?
 How might he/she be informed of the degree of the noise pollution (minimal to severe) without being confused by the colors?
-What if the end-user is blind?
+  2. What if the end-user is blind?

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 \*\***Are there things that seemed better on paper than acted out?**\*\*
+- I originally thought I would be more attentive to the changes in color while doing regular activities throughout the day.
+However, that was not the case.
+As someone who tries to minimize screentime as much as possible, I would dislike having to constantly glance at the interactive device to verify whether the noise pollution I am exposed to exceeds the recommended upper limit.
+Though auditive alerts are not appropriate for this application, some type of alert should call the user's attention if the noise levels are close to reaching those that could cause hearing damage.
+The device should make greater and greater efforts to alert the user if the noise level continues to intensify past the safe limits.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
-- If the user is not looking at the interactive device, should he/she be alerted via vibration of an unhealthy increase is noise level?
+- If the user is not looking at the interactive device, should he/she be alerted via vibration of an unhealthy increase in noise level?
+- What if in addition to only alerting the user of exposure to noise pollution, the interactive device could also help mitigate the adverse consequences of noise pollution by dampening the noise pollution if the decibels measured exceed a certain threshold.
+For example, the Centers for Disease Control advises that prolonged exposure to noise above 70 dB starts to deteriorate one's hearing sensitivity.
+Additionally, noises above 120 dB result in immediate harm to the ears.
+> - Therefore, to reduce or eliminate harmful noise levels, the interactive device could generate anti-noise sounds to cancel or reduce the perceived noises of the environment.

 ## Part C. Prototype the device